 - People in this stage don't have any noticeable symptoms even though the virus is slowly making copies of itself.

 - People in this stage

 who know their HIV

 status and consistently

-take their medication can
+take their medication will

-live symptom-free for a

-long time.
-They are also

-significantly less likely to

-pass on the virus.
+remain in good health as

+they lower the amount

+of HIV in their bodies to

+undetectable levels.

 - People in this stage

 who don't know their

 HIV status, or who don't

 take their medication

 consistently, will likely

 stay in this stage for a

 period of time before

 moving onto the most

 serious stage of HIV.

 - People living with HIV who don't consistently take their medication will likely advance to this stage of HIV.
-At this stage, the body isn't as able to fight off diseases.

-- Because HIV severely

-weakens the body's immune

-system, other illnesses

-may soon appear.
-Even

-something like a common

-cold can cause serious

-problems in this stage of

-an HIV infection.
-These

-types of illnesses are called

-"opportunistic infections,"

-which affect individuals

-with weakened immune

-systems more seriously and

-frequently than others.

-- Fortunately, people living with HIV can avoid getting to this stage if they know their status, see a knowledgeable healthcare provider and consistently take their medication.
+At this stage, the body isn't as able to fight off diseases. - Because HIV severely weakens the body's immune system, other illnesses may soon appear.
+Even something like a common cold can cause serious problems in this stage of an HIV infection.
+These types of illnesses are called "opportunistic infections," which affect individuals with weakened immune systems more seriously and frequently than others. - Fortunately, people living with HIV can avoid getting to this stage if they know their status, see a knowledgeable healthcare provider and consistently take their medication.